MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/opt-out-of-mya.md

 ### If you have multiple accounts

 If you have more than one Microsoft 365 account, you might also have more than one subscription to MyAnalytics.
-You can decide for each account which ones to retain and which ones to opt out of.
+You can decide which accounts to retain and which ones to opt out of.

 Each email account that has a MyAnalytics subscription receives regular emails with subject lines such as "Focus edition" or "Wellbeing edition."
 To opt out of one or more of these subscriptions, first answer the following question: